-- (1) We have granted the underwriters an option, exercisable until October 31, 2018, to purchase up to 375,000 additional Shares at the public offering price solely to cover over allotments, if any.
-If such option is exercised in full, the public offering price, sales load paid by OFS Advisor and proceeds to us will be \$57,500,000, \$2,297,250, and \$57,500,000, respectively.
-See "Underwriting." - (2) OFS Advisor has agreed to pay to the underwriters, from its own assets, any applicable sales load in the amount equal to \$0.90 per Share.
+- (1) We have granted the underwriters an option to purchase up to [] additional Shares at the public offering price within [] days of the date of this prospectus solely to cover over allotments, if any.
+If such option is exercised in full, the public offering price, sales load and proceeds to us will be \$[], \$[], and \$[], respectively.
+See "Underwriting." - (2) OFS Advisor has agreed to pay to the underwriters, from its own assets, the sales load in the amount equal to \$[] million, or \$[] per share.
 We are not obligated to repay the sales load paid by OFS Advisor.
-See "Underwriting." - (3) Orchard First Source Asset Management, LLC and affiliates of OFS Advisor have indicated their intent to purchase 322,500 Shares in this offering.
-We and OFS Advisor expect to enter into an agreement with the underwriters pursuant to which the underwriters will not receive a sales load on any of these shares purchased by Orchard First Source Asset Management, LLC and affiliates of OFS Advisor, which would decrease the total sales load received by the underwriters from OFS Advisor by approximately \$290,250. - (4)OFS Advisor has agreed to pay all of our organizational and offering expenses.
-The aggregate organizational and offering expenses are estimated to be approximately \$706,970.
+See "Underwriting." - (3)OFS Advisor has agreed to pay all of our organizational and offering expenses.
+The aggregate organizational and offering expenses are estimated to be approximately \$500,000.
 We are not obligated to repay the organizational and offering expenses paid by OFS Advisor.